 Find and facilitate programs on the Third Thursday of each month Sept-May at the Old Courthouse Museum.
 Programs are free and open to the public.
 Programs are diverse and presented by amateurs and professional alike with the common theme of History as it relates to Minnehaha County.
 And ultimately, all history relates to everyone to some degree.
 All of our root journeys began somewhere else and continue to be influenced by world happenings far and wide as well as next door.

 The Historical Marker Program - every year new historical markers are created and installed, and existing historical markers are maintained around the county.

-Restoring the Pioneer Monument - installed in 1949 and owned by MCHS, this monument is in desperate need of maintenance and restoration.
+Restoring the Pioneer Monument - installed in 1949 and owned by MCHS, this monument is in need of maintenance and a better security system.

 Sioux Falls State Theatre - help preserve the history and educate the community about this magnificent downtown historic gem.

 Our Purpose has always been to study and record the history and development of Minnehaha County: educating its members and the public on the rich heritage of the people and the land of Minnehaha County.

 Realizing that the preservation of history is accomplished best by networking, The MCHS promotes the Mission of the Siouxland Heritage Museums and other historical groups: